aucloud/aucloud.github.io/docs/Platform_Overview/portal-new/portal-account-self-mgmt.md

     ![Profile popup](./assets/profile-popup.png)

-1. A new tab will open that will navigate to the **Keycloak Account Management** page.
-For context this is the identification provider that the Portal runs on.
+2. A new tab will open that will navigate to the **Account Management** page.

 &nbsp;